Karnaaj Rally: Reception

 Karnaaj Rally received generally favorable reviews.
 The title maintains an 80% ranking on GameRankings as well as an 81 out of 100 score on Metacritic based on 9 reviews.
 It received an 8.8 "Great" rating from IGN.
 It also obtained a "good" rating of 7.8/10 from GameSpot in which it is called "a blast to play".
 The publication later named it the best Game Boy Advance game of January 2003.

 The box art for Karnaaj Rally was criticized by many video game reviewers and publications.
-It was featured in 1UP.com's feature titled "Hey Covers...
+It was featured in 1UP.coms feature titled "Hey Covers...
 You Suck!" in which it is described as "..the world's ugliest man jump[ing] in front of the camera."
-IGN's review of the game, although very positive, states that it is "hard to ignore the crappy name and awful package design" and advises readers to "Never judge a book by its cover."
+IGNs review of the game, although very positive, states that it is "hard to ignore the crappy name and awful package design" and advises readers to "Never judge a book by its cover."

 Seanbaby was criticized by readers when, in the June 2003 issue of Electronic Gaming Monthly (issue 167), he reviewed the game based solely on the cover without having played the game.
 He later played it and reviewed it with "it wasn't as bad as it looked like it'd be" in response to the criticism.